 That money came from the city’s tax-increment financing districts, which set aside property taxes from certain companies typically for economic development projects.

 Now, officials know they will need to ask for more money from the city.
 The first request will be for operating funds, since the organization expects it will need $38,000 to function but has only $22,000 in the bank.

 During the next three months, the board will start a needs assessment and gather information about what type of programs the organization should be offering.
 That could include interviews with residents, business owners or leaders of community organizations, focus groups and public meetings, board member Lisa Fears said.

 The feedback from those meetings should help the board determine whether to continue programs, such as loans to homeowners and businesses or grants for facade repairs.
 Board members also hope the meetings will spawn ideas for new programs.

-Therefore, the agency is taking the right steps in taking a break, seeking public input and developing a long-term plan.
+The agency is taking the right steps in seeking public input and developing a long-range plan.